Cwm LLC Sells 2,539 Shares of The Scotts Miracle-Gro Company (NYSE:SMG)

-Cwm LLC trimmed its position in The Scotts Miracle-Gro Company (NYSE:SMG – Free Report) by 3.6% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 67,027 shares of the basic materials company’s stock after selling 2,539 shares during the quarter.
-Cwm LLC owned 0.12% of Scotts Miracle-Gro worth $4,674,000 at the end of the most recent reporting period.
+Cwm LLC lowered its position in The Scotts Miracle-Gro Company (NYSE:SMG – Free Report) by 3.6% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 67,027 shares of the basic materials company’s stock after selling 2,539 shares during the period.
+Cwm LLC owned approximately 0.12% of Scotts Miracle-Gro worth $4,674,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also added to or reduced their stakes in the company.
-JFS Wealth Advisors LLC grew its stake in shares of Scotts Miracle-Gro by 24.8% during the fourth quarter.
-JFS Wealth Advisors LLC now owns 725 shares of the basic materials company’s stock worth $35,000 after buying an additional 144 shares during the last quarter.
-Yousif Capital Management LLC grew its stake in shares of Scotts Miracle-Gro by 0.8% during the first quarter.
-Yousif Capital Management LLC now owns 21,656 shares of the basic materials company’s stock worth $2,663,000 after buying an additional 170 shares during the last quarter.
-Prudential Financial Inc. grew its stake in shares of Scotts Miracle-Gro by 1.9% during the first quarter.
-Prudential Financial Inc. now owns 9,487 shares of the basic materials company’s stock worth $1,166,000 after buying an additional 173 shares during the last quarter.
-Aigen Investment Management LP grew its stake in shares of Scotts Miracle-Gro by 3.0% during the fourth quarter.
-Aigen Investment Management LP now owns 5,933 shares of the basic materials company’s stock worth $288,000 after buying an additional 174 shares during the last quarter.
-Finally, Captrust Financial Advisors grew its stake in shares of Scotts Miracle-Gro by 5.7% during the second quarter.
-Captrust Financial Advisors now owns 3,314 shares of the basic materials company’s stock worth $262,000 after buying an additional 178 shares during the last quarter.
-69.60% of the stock is owned by institutional investors.
+Several other institutional investors have also added to or reduced their stakes in SMG.
+Spire Wealth Management lifted its stake in Scotts Miracle-Gro by 2,575.0% in the fourth quarter.
+Spire Wealth Management now owns 535 shares of the basic materials company’s stock worth $26,000 after purchasing an additional 515 shares during the last quarter.
+Canada Pension Plan Investment Board bought a new stake in Scotts Miracle-Gro in the first quarter worth about $27,000.
+Parallel Advisors LLC lifted its stake in Scotts Miracle-Gro by 115.1% in the fourth quarter.
+Parallel Advisors LLC now owns 699 shares of the basic materials company’s stock worth $34,000 after purchasing an additional 374 shares during the last quarter.
+Quadrant Capital Group LLC raised its stake in shares of Scotts Miracle-Gro by 80.5% during the fourth quarter.
+Quadrant Capital Group LLC now owns 693 shares of the basic materials company’s stock valued at $34,000 after acquiring an additional 309 shares in the last quarter.
+Finally, JFS Wealth Advisors LLC raised its stake in shares of Scotts Miracle-Gro by 24.8% during the fourth quarter.
+JFS Wealth Advisors LLC now owns 725 shares of the basic materials company’s stock valued at $35,000 after acquiring an additional 144 shares in the last quarter.
+Institutional investors own 69.60% of the company’s stock.

-In other news, CEO James Hagedorn sold 25,000 shares of the company’s stock in a transaction dated Friday, May 12th.
-The shares were sold at an average price of $67.00, for a total transaction of $1,675,000.00.
-Following the transaction, the chief executive officer now owns 179,899 shares in the company, valued at $12,053,233.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Company insiders own 27.28% of the company’s stock.
+In other Scotts Miracle-Gro news, CEO James Hagedorn sold 25,000 shares of Scotts Miracle-Gro stock in a transaction on Friday, May 12th.
+The shares were sold at an average price of $67.00, for a total value of $1,675,000.00.
+Following the transaction, the chief executive officer now directly owns 179,899 shares of the company’s stock, valued at $12,053,233.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 27.28% of the company’s stock.

 Analyst Upgrades and Downgrades